-Plug-in hybrid vehicles are brilliant.
-But Ioniq takes things to a new level with thoughtful amenities, advanced safety features and ingenious design.
-Its comfort, convenience and responsiveness are proof that the future of plug-ins is brighter than ever.
+First off, plugin hybrid vehicles are brilliant.
+But the 2018 Hyundai Ioniq takes things to a new level.
+I mean with thoughtful amenities, advanced safety features and ingenious design.
+In addition, the comfort, convenience and responsiveness.
+All are proof that the future of plug-ins is brighter than ever.

 The active air flap manages and automatically controls airflow into the engine compartment to improve aerodynamics.